-I have been working with the research team at Edgecumbe for 8 years, helping our clients to measure and improve the levels of employee engagement within their organisations and nothing gives me greater pleasure than when an organisation really makes their survey make a difference.
+I have been working with the research team at Edgecumbe for many years, helping our clients to measure and improve the levels of employee engagement within their organisations and nothing gives me greater pleasure than when an organisation really makes their survey make a difference.

 The survey itself is literally a tick-box exercise – the real magic happens BEFORE (and this part is often missed) and AFTER the survey.
 The survey process can become an initiative that improves engagement itself, by INVOLVING everyone in the business and spurring CONVERSATIONS within teams.

 Here are some tips to make your staff survey make a difference, engage your workplace and even change your culture.

 Get buy-in and commitment from your senior leadership team so that employee engagement is treated as a business priority rather than a HR initiative.
 To do this you may need to create a business case – The Engage4Success task force have an excellent paper of evidence that can be used to show the positive outcomes achievable with an engaged workforce.